-Since I tend to meet interesting people along the way, I started a project called #tavolagrandezh.
-Its aim is to bring together young bright things to discuss brave ideas and real-world challenges.
-And because I love discovering new places and people, I co-founded Bande de Coquins, a weekly editorial about Zurich.
+I tend to meet interesting people along the way.
+This is why I started #tavolagrandezh.
+Its aim is to bring together innovative bright minds to discuss brave ideas and real-world challenges.
+And because my hometown lacks a serious rascal, I co-founded Bande de Coquins, a weekly editorial about Zurich.

 I like photography, too.
-Alongside my written work you also find a visual diary on this page.
+Alongside my written work there’s also a visual diary on this page.
 All photos are taken by me, unless stated otherwise.